Career Paths

 Do women in STEM careers have fewer opportunities?

 Let’s start off with a basic one for those who need to get up to speed: What does STEM stand for?
-Science, technology, engineering and maths.
+Science, technology, engineering and math.
 As it stands, women lack representation in a number of STEM fields across Europe.
 This has a direct impact on economic growth due to lessened output, innovation and productivity.
 But why do women in STEM careers have fewer opportunities?
 Let’s take a moment to examine the STEM gender gap.

 Breaking down the STEM gender gap